Chocolate Blancmange with Cappuccino Sauce

 Give it a light dusting with cocoa and serve.

-You can also watch how to separate eggs in our Cookery School Video on the right
+You can also watch how to make custard in the Cookery School Video on this page